Family Law · Prenuptial and Postnuptial Agreements

 Prenuptial and Postnuptial Agreements in Pennsylvania

-Enforceability in Pennsylvania depends on full financial disclosure, genuine voluntariness, and an adequate opportunity to review before signing.
-An agreement that fails any of those requirements is subject to challenge at exactly the moment it is meant to operate, specifically in the middle of a contested divorce.
+Enforceability depends on full financial disclosure, genuine voluntariness, and an adequate opportunity to review before signing.
+An agreement that fails any of those requirements is subject to challenge at exactly the moment it is meant to operate, specifically in the middle of a contested Pennsylvania divorce.

 What a Prenuptial Agreement Does

 A prenuptial agreement is executed before marriage and takes effect upon the marriage.
 It defines which property each party brings to the marriage remains separate, how income earned during the marriage is treated, how business interests are classified and protected, how debt is allocated, and whether either party waives or limits claims to spousal support or alimony.
-The agreement overrides equitable distribution in Pennsylvania to the extent its terms are valid and enforceable.
+The agreement overrides equitable distribution and removes those issues from judicial discretion to the extent its terms are valid and enforceable.

 The practical effect is certainty.
 A party entering a second marriage with significant assets, a business interest, or children from a prior relationship knows precisely what claims the new spouse can assert, and what claims are foreclosed, rather than leaving those questions to judicial discretion years later.